Should We Do a HARP Refinance or Short Sale Our Underwater Home?

 First and foremost is whether you will qualify for either program.
 Many short sale banks have loosened requirements for a short sale, and not every lender requires a financial hardship, especially after 2012.
 However, if your bank requires a financial hardship and you cannot document a hardship, then you might not qualify for a short sale at all.
 Which would make the question a moot point, right?

-So, the first thing I suggest you do is talk with a short sale agent to figure out if you will qualify for a short sale.
+So, the first thing I suggest is to talk with a short sale agent to figure out if you will qualify for a short sale.
 Consider the government HAFA short sale program if a regular short sale is too restrictive.
 But if you go the HAFA route, make sure you really want to do the short sale before applying for HAFA.
-Some lenders will not allow you to reapply once you prequalify, if you should change your mind upon approval.
+Some lenders will not allow you to reapply once you prequalify if you should change your mind upon approval.

 It is important to note you can't do both.
 You must choose one program.
 Either the HARP Refinance or the short sale.